Battle of Khaz Oruzgan: Mark Donaldson VC recipient

 On 2 September 2008, during the conduct of a fighting patrol, Corporal (then Trooper) Donaldson was travelling in a combined Afghan, US and Australian vehicle convoy that was engaged by a numerically superior, entrenched and coordinated enemy ambush.
 The ambush was initiated by a high volume of sustained machine gun fire coupled with the effective use of rocket propelled grenades.
 Such was the effect of the initiation that the combined patrol suffered numerous casualties, completely lost the initiative and became immediately suppressed.
 It was over two hours before the convoy was able to establish a clean break and move to an area free of enemy fire.

-Corporal Donaldson's acts of exceptional gallantry in the face of accurate and sustained enemy fire ultimately saved the life of a coalition force interpreter and ensured the safety of the other members of the combined Afghan, US and Australian force.
-Corporal Donaldson's actions on this day displayed exceptional courage in circumstances of great peril.
-His actions are of the highest accord and are in keeping with the finest traditions of the Special Operations Command, the Australian Army and the Australian Defence Force.
+Corporal Donaldson's decisive action in the face of accurate and sustained enemy fire ultimately saved the life of a coalition force interpreter and ensured the safety of the other members of the combined Afghan, US and Australian force.
+His actions are considered in keeping of the traditions of the Special Operations Command, the Australian Army and the Australian Defence Force.